 - If any invoices fail to import, note why, and then select Done.

 Other Helpful Tips

-- QuickBooks Online supports the import of a large volume of customers and suppliers or products and services.
+- QuickBooks Online supports the import of a large volume of customers and vendors or products and services.

 - Discounts, credit memos, and negative amounts, in general, are not supported.

-- When new customers are imported, if no currency is specified QuickBooks assumes the customers’ currency is CAD.
+- When new customers are imported, if no currency is specified QuickBooks assumes the customers’ currency is USD.